buccaneerai/note-window-consumer/performance/2023-05-01/Breathing/d.md

 #### INTRO
-The patient had an asthma attack four weeks ago and is still experiencing difficulty breathing.
+Patient presents with difficulty breathing and worsening asthma symptoms.

 #### CC
 Difficulty breathing

 #### HPI
-The patient has a history of asthma and was prescribed Flovent steroids four weeks ago after an asthma attack.
-The patient finished the steroids two weeks ago, but the difficulty breathing has returned and worsened over the past couple of days.
-The patient has been using an albuterol inhaler when the breathing gets really bad.
-The shortness of breath has been gradually worsening, and the patient has also been experiencing coughing with a little bit of blood and green-yellow phlegm.
+The patient had an asthma attack four weeks ago and was prescribed Flovent steroids, which were finished two weeks ago.
+However, the patient's asthma symptoms have returned and worsened over the past couple of days.
+The patient has been using an albuterol inhaler when the symptoms become severe.
+The shortness of breath has been gradually worsening over the last few days, and it is now worse when walking.
+The patient has also been coughing, with some blood and green-yellow phlegm.

 #### ROS
 - respiratory: [true] difficulty breathing